 Why Do Triathlon Bikes Look Different?

 As mentioned above, triathlon bikes have a steeper seat tube compared to road bikes.
 This widened angle opens the hips to sit forward which puts less tension on the cyclist quadriceps and hamstrings.
 This angle on triathlon bikes often exceeds 78 degrees, while on road bikes it’s more like 72 degrees.

 In addition to a steeper seat tube angle, triathlon bikes often look different due to their unique frame designs.
 Triathlon bikes and time trial bikes typically have very narrow, thin, and tapered frames and forks.

-This popular frame design seen in 2021 triathlon bikes delivers aerodynamic advantages that are magnified at higher speeds.
-Among these considerations is the yaw angle, which is is the angle between a rider’s direction of motion and the relative wind direction vector.
+This popular frame design delivers aerodynamic advantages that are magnified at higher speeds.
+Among these considerations is the yaw angle, which is the angle between a rider’s direction of motion and the relative wind direction vector.
 The relative wind vector takes into account both the rider’s speed and the ambient wind direction, so higher speed TT/triathlon bikes can benefit from a very narrow, tapered frame design.

 Where to Buy Used Triathlon Bikes?

 The two primary options when buying used triathlon bikes is to shop locally or online.
 Both routes have their advantages and disadvantages.